aareshfb/Network_inference_using_discrete_penalty/Experiments/power-law experiments/Catergorial_experiments/README.md

 ## Notes

 - These experiments evaluate the performance of the categorical algorithm under different data regimes.
-- Scripts for running these experiments follow the same structure as those in `BoolODE_experiments/` and `scMTNI_experiments/` and are not duplicated here.
+- Scripts for running these experiments follow the same structure as those in `BoolODE_experiments/` and `scMTNI_experiments/`.